NWalker4483/QrLock/README.md

 * Combining Mac an Pi versions of the script with os detection
 * Allow sshing into the build
 * Create & Print enclosure in CAD
+* Hosting a local server to hold Access Keys
 * Print Messages to 16x2 Character LCD
 ### Additional Documentation
 * [GPIO Pinout Details](https://pinout.xyz)